wideioltd/nuodb-django/README.md

 If you haven't already, [Download and Install NuoDB](http://nuodb.com/download-nuodb/)

-In the settings.py file in your project, set the USE_TZ flag to False.
+In the settings.py file in your project, set the `USE_TZ` flag to False.

+Set the `ENGINE` field in the `DATABASES/default` dictionary in settings.py to the django_pynuodb folder (if you installed using pip this is just `django_pynuodb`)

-You can optionally set the schema via the `SCHEMA` field in settings.py
+You can optionally set the schema by adding a `SCHEMA` field in the `DATABASES/default` dictionary in settings.py, if the schema is not specified it will default to `USER`

 ### Setup